 Dr. Murphy is the Goodrich Endowed Chair of Innovation and Entrepreneurship, a full professor, and Director of the Entrepreneurship Program in the Collat School of Business at the University of Alabama at Birmingham.
-A multi-award winning teacher and researcher, he has designed and led many entrepreneurship and technology programs in university and ecosystem settings and has trained and coached hundreds of successful entrepreneurs.
-A range of major media outlets often cite his perspectives on entrepreneurial phenomena and he consults to firms and universities and lectures worldwide.
+A multi-award winning teacher and researcher, he has designed and led many entrepreneurship and technology programs in university and ecosystem settings and has trained and coached hundreds of successful entrepreneurs worldwide.
+A range of major media outlets often cite his perspectives on entrepreneurial phenomena and he consults to many firms and universities.

 Professor Murphy is former Editor of the scholarly journal Management Decision and former Chair of the Academy of Management’s MH Division.
 He authored the book Mutiny and Its Bounty: Leadership Lessons from the Age of Discovery, published in 2013 by Yale University Press.
 He has published extensively in leading journals and outlets including Harvard Business Review, Entrepreneurship Theory and Practice, Academy of Management Perspectives, Journal of Small Business Management, and Entrepreneurship and Regional Development.
 His 2006 paper, “A conceptual history of entrepreneurial thought,” was named by Emerald Publishers in 2017 as one of the publisher’s 50 highest-impact and most cited research papers in the last half-century.